Annotating Mechanical Sheets in Revit: Adding Detail with Tags and Annotations

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 We had our plan views that we had from earlier, some enlarges here on the M401 sheet.
-Now what we're going to go ahead and do is we're going to go through these drawings and really kind of started to add the next level of detail, which would be tags and annotations and those kinds of things.
-So there's nothing I really need to add here on my mechanical cover sheet.
+Now what we're going to go ahead and do is we're going to go through these drawings and really kind of start to add the next level of detail, which would be tags and annotations and those kinds of things.
+So there's nothing I really need to add here on my Mechanical Cover Sheet.

-So let's go to our mechanical level one.
+So let's go to our Mechanical Level One.
 And a lot of times, I know we have the sheet views versus the working views.
-A lot of times when I'm doing a lot of tagging, those kinds of things, I could work on the, on the sheet views in the actual views.
+A lot of times when I'm doing a lot of tagging, those kinds of things, I could work on the sheet views in the actual views.

-Sometimes I like to work on the sheet, uh, just because I can see how things are going to lay out and go ahead.
-Um, but you know, we're going to go ahead and work here on the sheet.
+Sometimes I like to work on the sheet, just because I can see how things are going to lay out and go ahead.
+But you know, we're going to go ahead and work here on the sheet.
 So let's go ahead and start tagging.

-So realistically how you want to go about tagging, you can kind of go about a couple of different ways.
-Um, from a mechanic perspective, there's nothing different than tagging windows or doors or anything like that.
+So realistically, how you want to go about tagging, you can kind of go about a couple of different ways.
+From a mechanical perspective, there's nothing different from tagging windows or doors or anything like that.
 So I'm going to go ahead and start with my air terminals.

 Learn Revit MEP